wangkaibule/wmd/Readme.md

 Coming soon.
 See wmd-test.html

-###Building WMDEditor From Source

-From the terminal, CD to the root project directory and run the `make` command.
-This performs the following actions:

-1. Collates all source files into a single closure wrapped file: `build/wmd.js`
-2. Combines wmd.js with showdown.js into `build/wmd.combined.js`
-3. Runs the combined file through Google Closure Compile to produce the minified `build/wmd.combined.min.js`

 ###Plugin Authoring

-Plugins may register their own toolbar buttons by calling `WMD.registerButton(name, options)`.
+Plugins may register their own toolbar buttons by calling:

+     WMD.registerButton(name, options)

 Name must be a unique string for the button containing only alpha numeric characters.
 The following options are allowed:

 - **className**: The css class that will be added to your button's LI element.
 Use this to apply your button styling.
 Defaults to `wmd-button-BUTTON_NAME`
 - **titleText**: The hover tooltip text for your button.
 Default to an empty string